scrapli/scrapli_netconf/README.md

 ```

 scrapli_netconf has made an effort to have as few dependencies as possible -- at this time only requiring scrapli (of
  course) and lxml.
+That is a bit of a lie, as right now scrapli_asyncssh (and of course asyncssh) are also required
+  -- in future releases this will likely change to allow you to use scrapli_netconf with only scrapli and lxml
+   installed.

 As for platforms to *run* scrapli_netconf on -- it has and will be tested on MacOS and Ubuntu regularly and should
  work on any POSIX system.
 At this time scrapli_netconf will not run on Windows as it requires the `system` transport
-  flavor of scrapli which is not supported on Windows.
-If you are on Windows and wish to try out scrapli_netconf you can
+  or `asyncssh` transport flavors of scrapli which are not supported on Windows.
+If you are on Windows and wish to try
-   fire up WSL, or this likely works in Cygwin as well.
+   out scrapli_netconf you can fire up WSL, or this likely works in Cygwin as well.

 # Basic Usage